cristianstaicu/SecBench.js/README.md

 # Introduction

-Secbench.js is the first benchmark suite of server-side JavaScript vul- nerabilities.
+Secbench.js is the first benchmark suite of server-side JavaScript vulnerabilities.
 This benchmark consists of 600 publicly reported vulnerabilities curated from different advisory databases, such as [Snyk](https://security.snyk.io/), [GitHub Advisories](https://github.com/advisories), and [Huntr.dev](https://www.huntr.dev/).

 # Requirments: